 On the other hand, the whole life provides some coverage and the ability to accumulate some form of savings.

-This allows the policyholder to “surrender” sometime in the future so that he can get some money back and cater for his retirement.
+This allows the policyholder to “surrender” sometime in the future so that he can get some money back to cater for his retirement and such.

 2) Sum Assured